Police investigating after man shot in head in Amityville

-AMITYVILLE, Long Island (WABC) -- Police are investigating after a man was shot in the head in Amityville, Long Island Tuesday afternoon.
+AMITYVILLE, Long Island (WABC) -- Police are investigating a shooting on Long Island Tuesday that left a man critically injured.

-Police believe the incident started at a cell phone store where a shot was fired into a window.
+The incident began when the window of a cell phone store on Merrick Road in Amityville was shattered by a bullet, police said.

-Several shots were then fired into a car in a residential neighborhood, leaving the man with life-threatening injuries.
+Seconds later, a person saw cars racing north of the location and heard additional shots fired.

 Investigators believe the victim was the intended target and was not a resident of the neighborhood.